Gysbert123/Snipe-Vision/README.md

 ## Test Mode

-By default, the app runs in **test/sandbox mode**:
+By default, the app runs in **manual verification mode**:
-- PayPal: Uses sandbox credentials (no real charges)
+- Solana payments are checked via the Helius RPC using the transaction signature you paste.
-- Solana: Manual verification (auto-approve in test mode)
+- Lemon Squeezy orders are verified through the Lemon API when you paste your order ID.

-To enable production:
+To go live:
-1. Set `PAYPAL_MODE=live` in environment variables
+1. Use a real Solana wallet + Helius API key.
-2. Use real PayPal credentials
+2. Point `LEMON_CHECKOUT_URL` at your live Lemon checkout URL and use a production API key.
-3. Set up Helius webhook for automatic Solana verification
+3. (Optional) Deploy the webhook service for automated Solana verification.

 ## Support